Alternate Mideast Scenario 1980s

 Skeptical that Israel would make the concessions necessary for a comprehensive settlement, Fahmy and Badawy resolved to apply the necessary military and economic pressure.
 The Saudis and other rich arabs were to provide funding for massive new arms purchases.
 Badawy's shopping list included Mirage 2000s, TU-22s, MIG-25s, T-72/80s etc, all in lavish abundance.

 While preparing for a showdown with zionists, Cairo fostered peace among muslims.
 To maximize arab capability against Israel, Egypt sought to end the Iran-Iraq war.
 Rather than openly siding with Iraq, Fahmy contacted Iran and attempted to mediate the conflict.
-At first Teheran resisted his efforts.
-However, after its failure near Basra in July 1982, Iran accepted a peace in which its territory was returned in exchange for peace.
+At first Tehran resisted his efforts.
+However, after its failure near Basra in July 1982, Iran accepted a deal in which its territory was returned in exchange for peace.

 Badawy's government also meant peace in North Africa.
 Given the prospect of a new jihad against Israel, Ghadafy refrained from meddling in Chad, and a terrible misadventure was avoided.